-English speakers will have no difficulty, as nearly all signs are written in both languages and most Swedes speak perfect English.
+Stockholm is an English-language-friendly city.
+Although most signs are written in Swedish, many Swedes speak perfect English."
 Walking is often the best way to get around – check distances before setting out, as you might find you don't even need a bus or metro ticket.
 Stockholm is a city of food obsessives – no surprise given the bounty of ingredients it draws from the surrounding sea and farmlands.

 Eligibility & Admission Guidelines

 Undergraduates from Tulane and other institutions with a 2.5 GPA grade point average (based on a 4.0 system) and non-degree seeking students are eligible to apply for admission.
 New Tulane students applying for credit must meet the general admission requirements of Tulane University.
 Priority will be given to those students in degree-seeking university programs.
 After a thorough review of all application material, students will receive notification of acceptance or rejection into the program.

 We will continue to accept applications until the program is full.

 Click here to contact program alumni!

 Most meals on group excursions